 Poverty is a global phenomenon and getting out of it requires carefully designed strategic action and participation from everyone.
-Being poor increases people vulnerability to many shocks happening all-throughout the world.
+Being poor increases people vulnerability to many shocks happening all throughout the world.
 From climate change impact to attaining peace.
-The United Nations have set to seventeen aspirational Global Goals hoped to be achieved in a span of 15 years.
-It aims to address areas that are considered vital for a sustainable living.
+The United Nations have set to seventeen aspirational Global Goals hoped to be achieved in 15 years.
+It aims to address areas that are considered vital for sustainable living.
 One of the striking and perhaps the basic of all is addressing poverty.
 In the Philippines, the government of President Rodrigo R. Duterte through the National Economic Development Authority (NEDA) laid down the dream of Filipinos, the AmBisyon Natin 2040.
-It turns out that most Filipinos don’t aspire to lead rich or extravagant lives – they just dream of a simple and comfortable lives.
-About three-fourths of Filipinos is very optimistic that by 2040, they would enjoy a comfortable standard of living while while a quarter have said all Filipinos will have a prosperous and affluent life in a little more than 20 years.
+It turns out that most Filipinos don’t aspire to lead rich or extravagant lives – they just dream of a simple and comfortable life.
+About three-fourths of Filipinos is very optimistic that by 2040, they would enjoy a comfortable standard of living while a quarter has said all Filipinos will have a prosperous and affluent life in a little more than 20 years.

-The 1st National Conference on Poverty and Sustainable Development (POVCON2017) is one of the many initiatives of SSU and the partner institutions (NwSSU, ESSU & UEP) and local governments (Province of Samar & Catbalogan).
-The conference aims to influence other academic institutions particularly in Samar, embody their role in the development of the province and the country in general.
+The 1st International Conference on Poverty Alleviation and Sustainable Development (iPOVCON2018) is one of the many initiatives of SSU and the partner institutions (NwSSU, ESSU & UEP) and local governments (Province of Samar & Catbalogan).
+The conference aims to influence other academic institutions, embody their role in the development of the province and the country in general.
 It will also be a platform which will be a bridge for knowledge transfer, thus creating awareness among its stakeholders contributing to a future that guarantees sustainable development.
 Moreover, it envisions to create linkages and strengthen collaboration between the Academic Institutions, National Line Agencies, LGUs, and Peoples Organizations.